Hevanthika/COVID-19-Assistive-Chatbot/README.md

-__This COVID-19 Assistive Chatbot created using Azure Cognitive Services and deployed in Azure acts as a full-fledged Web App Bot in the Azure platform.__ (hey-bot)
+__This COVID-19 Assistive Chatbot is created using Azure Cognitive Services, QnA maker and Web App Bot service in Azure.
+It is deployed in Azure and acts as a full-fledged Web App Bot in the Azure platform.__ (hey-bot)

 Some questions that can be asked to the ChatBot:
 1. What is COVID-19?